How Should I Price and Upsell My Chat Marketing Services?

 If you’re going to raise prices on old clients, do it after a quarter or yearly cycle.
 You don’t want to raise prices out of anywhere — it’s unprofessional and doesn’t take clients’ needs and budget into consideration.
 Instead, send a note a month or two ahead of time to let them know of the changes.

 For new clients, make sure you can prove the value of the price they’re going to pay.
 If not, you risk losing them after their contract is up.

 As you build a relationship with your clients, you’ll start to learn more about what they need to succeed.
 This makes for a great opportunity to offer add-ons to their existing services.
 It’s always easier to sell to an existing client than a new one.

 For example, if you’re providing Messenger Marketing as a service to a client.
 You can easily upsell them SMS and email services.
+On the other hand, if you have a client reluctant to embrace Messenger Marketing, consider showing them chatbot examples in action.
 Creating a multi-channel campaign doesn’t take much technical know-how or time using ManyChat.
 And the value your client gets from the added service is worth way beyond what they’ll pay for.

 Key takeaways for pricing and upselling your Chat Marketing Services

 - Research the market and find out how much the average customer is willing to pay for your services.
 You can then set a comparable price.

 - Determine what services you will provide and how complex your solutions may be.
 It’ll help you decide how much time you put into a project, and price more accurately.

 - Set a yearly revenue goal and work backward to figure out what you should charge monthly to each client.

 - Don’t forget to include all your expenses and taxes into your price.